mohannishant6/BAN/Readme.md

  2. Starting the sink and builiding it via command prompt using GO libraries.
  3. After that starting sensors so as to connect to the sync.

- Note: There might be IP address issues in the above approach so as to avoid that second approach was used.
+ Note: There might be IP address issues in this approach.
+Second approach using Ubuntu was therefore used to avoid such issues.

  **B. Using Virtualbox**